AndreiD/arweave-currency-datafeed/README.md

 **If you think of a better way to do this, let me know**

+### Code your own datafeed

+- step 1: think about how would people query your datafeed
+- step 2: check the logic under sync.go.
+- step 3: reuse the config file & the push to arweave functions

 #### Use it as a template

 If you want to use this as a template for your project, for whatever reason, it's simple